 Sustainable Governance Operation Mechanisms >

-Stakeholder Communication and Materiality Analysis
+Stakeholder Communication and Materiality Assessment Process

-Stakeholder Communication and Materiality Analysis
+Stakeholder Communication and Materiality Assessment Process

 Stakeholder identification and communication